Jump to content

 I also had a kidney stone done earlier this year at Bangkok Pattata Hospital.
 The urologist was called Dr. Jimmy.
 Jimmy is his nickname.
 His real name is half a kilometer long.
 All the staff know who Dr.Jimmy is.

 7. I would suggest you get professional advice.
 Look at my reply to the other medical question.
 I put more details in and some questions you need to ask yourself.
 20 quotes sounds too many to choose from.
 Unless they are for the same insurer.
 I believe they will not be much less than going through a reliable broker.
 We checked our car insurance and it was the same through a broker as buying direct.
 I would say do not look at just the cost.
 Look at what you get and most important the reliability of the insurance company (will it still be there when I need it in the future).
-I considered on
+I considered only large international companies.

 9. I bought a Toyota Fortuner new from a Pattaya dealer (left on Sirkhumvit going North) and we have a warranty of 100,00 kms or 5 years (I think 5 years but need to check the actual number), which ever comes first.
 This is similar to UK warranties.
 The car is not yet 2 years old and we service it regularly at the dealer.
 The cost is very low - just oil etc. We tried to negotiate a discount and and got a very small amount off.
 What we did get is a load of options thrown in free.
 The car is delivered to the dealer without any options and the dealer adds them.
-So this is where they have mor
+So this is where they have more flexibilty.

 10. I would suggest you try getting a second quote from a reputable broker.
 We use AA Insurance who are alongside Big C on Sirkhumvit Road, Pattaya.
 We use them.
 The owner speaks at the Expat meeting and provides the Expat insurance.
 He is English and gives good advice.